 An important problem area in virtually every area of science is finding the relationship underlying empirically observed values of the variables measuring a system.
-In practice, the observed data may be noisy and there may be no known way to express the relationships involved in a precise way.
+In practice, the Genetic Programming as a Means for Programming Computers by Natural Selection observed data may be noisy and there may be no known way to express the relationships involved in a precise way.